 - Child development

-My main source of revenue is my printables.
-I still run ads on part of my website to help cover costs, do some affiliate work, but I no longer do sponsorships.
+My main sources of revenue are my printables and my membership.
+I still run ads on part of my website to help cover costs, and I do some affiliate work, but I no longer do sponsorships.

 How do you drive customers to the site?

 The main three drivers of traffic to my site are:

 What’s your take on social media?

 I have a decent Facebook and Instagram following as well, but I don’t depend on them to drive traffic.
 I think of them as a billboard for my brand to be noticed, but not a significant way to get customers to my website—nor a significant revenue generator.